MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Add-SPInfoPathUserAgent.md

 The Add-SPInfoPathUserAgent cmdlet creates a user agent to receive the .xml file that contains the data of the form for indexing.
 The user agent receives the InfoPath 2013 files from InfoPath Forms Services in SharePoint Server instead of Web pages in response to an HTTP request.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at https://go.microsoft.com/fwlink/p/?LinkId=251831 (https://go.microsoft.com/fwlink/p/?LinkId=251831).
+For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at [SharePoint Server Cmdlets](https://docs.microsoft.com/powershell/sharepoint/sharepoint-server/sharepoint-server-cmdlets).

 ## EXAMPLES